oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 The VMs could run but the inactive disks will not be part of the process.The user should confirm that the OS and the boot disk is on the active disks.
 Template Disk might be on multiple Storage Domains, in case some of the Storage Domains are unattached (isStorageExists is false), then the functionality of creating a VM from this Template will be the same as a maintenance Storage Domain.

+##### ALERT of importing used Storage Domain

+The main risk of Data Corruption that can be here, is when a user will import a Storage Domain which some other setup uses.
+To avoid this kind of Data Corruption, the engine will prompt a warning message before each import of Storage Domain with Meta Data that indicate it is already attached to a Storage Pool.

 ##### Importing Unattached Storage Domain

 The user can also import an unattached Storage Domain to the Data Center, which has already disks related to it.